Haburto/snake/README.md

 # snake
-Following basically Tech With Tims Youtube tutorial https://www.youtube.com/watch?v=CD4qAhfFuLo
+I am basically following "Tech With Tim"s Youtube tutorial https://www.youtube.com/watch?v=CD4qAhfFuLo

 The goal is to futher enhance my understanding with python and pygame, so that I can venture deeper into the world of game developement.